Rindrics/terraform-backend-github/README.md

 # terraform-backend-github

+This action enables to use GitHub repo as Terraform backend.
-This action downloads and uploads Terraform state file from a specified GitHub repository.
+For Terraform environment with `local` type backend configuration, this action downloads and uploads Terraform state file from a specified GitHub repository.

 ## Inputs